rdmurphy/tx-covid-vaccine-data/README.md

 This is the data powering Texas' [COVID vaccine provider map](https://tdem.maps.arcgis.com/apps/webappviewer/index.html?id=3700a84845c5470cb0dc3ddace5c376b).
 It initially tracked how many vaccines had been distrbuted by week, but has since moved to just showing the totals of Pfizer and Moderna vaccines received per location.

+## What's no longer available

 ### Vaccine Distribution and Availability by Provider ([Latest data](availability/latest.csv))

 Initially added to the repo on Dec.
 30, 2020.
+The state shut down this feed on Jan.
+11, 2021.

-This is the most detailed data I have found so far.
+This was the most detailed data I had found, but is no longer available.
 Was initially powering a separate Texas Department of Emergency Management (TDEM) map, but now is the source of whether vaccines are marked as available in the map above.

-Because this data is updated seemingly in real-ish time, the snapshots are done by timestamp instead of date.

 ## License